alexander-krotov/IV28-clock/README.md

 Hardware schematics:
 https://oshwlab.com/alexander.krotov/iv-18-clock_copy_copy

-Clock is powered from a USB connector, it could be provided via ESP32 module connector.
+Clock is powered from USB 5v power supply, it could be provided via ESP32 module connector.
+It eats about 80mA, peaking to 150mA.

 IV-28 VFD display needs 24v power supply.
 It is provided by a charge pump implemented in hardware.